openedx/edx-django-utils/edx_django_utils/plugins/docs/how_tos/how_to_create_a_plugin_app.rst

 3. (optional, but recommended) Create a top-level settings/ directory with common.py and production.py modules.
 This will allow you to use the PluginSettings.CONFIG option as written below.

-4. configure the Plugin App in their AppConfig class::
+4. configure the Plugin App in their AppConfig.
+Note that in this example, we are explicitly configuring plugins for use in edx-platform.
+If your plugin is going to be used in another IDA, you may have different project and settings types.
+You will need to look at the IDA in question for what values it expects.
+You may want to add new values to the relevant enums.

+class::

    from django.apps import AppConfig from edx_django_utils.plugins.constants import (
-       ProjectType, SettingsType, PluginURLs, PluginSettings, PluginContexts ) class MyAppConfig(AppConfig):
+       ProjectType, PluginURLs, PluginSettings, PluginContexts ) class MyAppConfig(AppConfig):
        name = 'full_python_path.my_app'